advika2/SeamCarving/readme.txt

 technique where the image is reduced in size by one pixel of height ( or width) at a time".

+SeamCarver.java contains code written by me that implements the seam carving algorithm.

+To test SeamCarver.java-:
+ResizeDemo.java can be used for testing the code using one of the two images given as input (details of the input required to run the program are on the header)

 /* *****************************************************************************
  *  Describing algorithm to find a horizontal (or vertical)
  *  seam.